Apache vs. NGINX: Which Web Server Is Better?

 Apache Use Cases

 Apache is better for shared hosting environments, due to its ability for non-privileged users adding configuration files for individual directories.
+It is also good for dynamic content, such as PHP or Java applications.

 NGINX Use Cases